EmanuelePiemontese/Exploring-the-Use-of-LLMs-for-Requirements-Specification-in-an-IT-Consulting-Company/README.md

 ✅ **User Story (US) Template (Jira)** – A structured format for defining user stories in JIRA.
 ✅ **Epic FDS Template (Confluence)** – For documenting Functional Design Specifications for Epics.
 ✅ **FDS Template (Confluence)** – For documenting Functional Design Specifications.
-✅ **Prompts** – Structured prompts and instructions for guiding LLMs in each step.
+✅ **Prompts** – Structured prompts and instructions for guiding LLMs in each step of the project.
 ✅ ...